simecek/dspracticum2020/README.md

+**UPDATE:** I see 26 people signed up in the IS.
+Thanks for the interest; that is really more than I expected.
+On Sunday evening, I will send everybody an invite to Monday, **Oct 5, 12:00-13:30** lecture.
+If you did not get an email from me by Monday morning, please, let me know.

 # Data Science Practicum 2020

 This is a proposal for a Data Science course to be taught at the Faculty of Science, Masaryk University, in the fall semester 2020/2021.